 Charlotte wants to buy an electric car.
 She lives in the suburbs of Brisbane.
-In a month, she travelled an average of 33km per day (about the average commuting distance for residents of Queensland).
-At the weekend, she noticed her car use dropped drastically to only 15km, so per week, she clocked up about 180km.
-According to our electric vehicle guide, all mass-produced electric cars in Australia have factory-supplied range figures that exceed this.
+In a month, she travelled an average of 16km per day (about the average commuting distance for residents of Queensland).
+At the weekend, she noticed her car use drops to only 8-10km.
+Per week, she clocks up an average of 100km.
+According to our electric vehicle guide, all mass-produced electric cars in Australia have factory-supplied range figures that well exceed this level of usage.

 Potentially, depending on the model, she may only have to recharge the car once a week.
-She could choose to have a home wall charger installed (which makes overnight charging possible, depending on the battery and system output), or drive to one of the several public charging points located within 30km of her home.
+She could choose to have a home wall charger installed (which makes overnight charging possible, depending on the battery and system output), or drive to one of the several public charging points located near her home.

-If you often drive distances of over 400km in one trip, there are several models that will fit the bill.
+If you often drive distances of over 300km in one trip, there are several models that will fit the bill.
 According to each manufacturer, the following models should achieve this range:

 Of course, with some pre-planning to find chargers on the route, it is possible to take on long-distance trips with any EV.
 You will have to stop and wait while you top up your battery though (more on that below).

 With electricity now your "fuel" source, chargers replace the petrol pumps.

 When it comes to charging, you have lots of options.
 Before you buy an EV, you're going to want to check the charging network in your local area.
 View the Tesla Supercharger map.

 Each car has an onboard battery management system, which has a maximum kW (kiloWatt) rating.
 The larger the on-board charger, the more kilowatts it can accept.

 At home or your place of business: AC Wall socket or dedicated charger